By Michael Holden and William James

 The university said for years it had been misbound with leaves of a similar Quran manuscript which dated from the late seventh century.

-Thomas said the tests carried out on the parchment of the folios strongly suggested the animal from which it was taken was alive during the lifetime of the Prophet Mohammad or shortly afterwards.
+Thomas said the tests carried out on the parchment of the folios strongly suggested the animal from which it was taken was alive during the lifetime of the Prophet Mohammad or shortly afterward.

 “The person who actually wrote it may well have known the Prophet Mohammad.
 He would have seen him probably, he would maybe have heard him preach.
 He may have known him personally,” Thomas told BBC TV.